tusen-ai/Anchor3DLane/README.md

 ## TODO List
 - [ ] Release the checkpoints on the latest version of OpenLane dataset.
+- [ ] Support generating predictions using one's own data.

 ## Update
 - [2023/06/02] We have added the code to generate data lists in the data conversion tools.
+- [2023/06/15] We have supported testing with multiple GPUs.

 ## Installation
 ---